iAamir3924/CytomegaloVirus/README.md

 In case of any questions, suggestions, or technical errors, please write to us at aamirmehmood@sjtu.edu.cn.

 # Website
-The main html file to be see is named is given as INDEX.html.
+The main HTML file to be viewed is named "INDEX.html."